top of page

 Examining the impact of the COVID-19 pandemic on undergraduate student well-being and the resulting student coping strategies.

-Undergraduate student work experience positions focused on various projects including literature review, data analysis, and continued research support for ongoing projects.
+Undergraduate and graduate student work experience positions focused on various projects, including literature review, data analysis, and continued research support for ongoing projects.

 In the News